-In today’s flood of social media and job site postings, it can be hard to stand out.
-Unfortunately, standing out can be even harder for small businesses that might not have large recruiting budgets, name recognition, or fancy customer relationship management (CRM) platforms.
+In today’s flood of social media and job site postings, it can be hard to stand out, especially for small businesses with limited resources.
+This challenge becomes even more daunting when they lack substantial recruiting budgets, name recognition, or access to fancy customer relationship management (CRM) platforms.
+Developing effective strategies to recruit employees for small businesses is crucial in order to overcome these obstacles and attract top talent.

 In this article, we’ll examine some of the best tips for smaller businesses to stand out to potential hires.
 Read on to discover how to hire top-quality candidates even if you’re on a tight budget.